Skip to content

 File Request Pro

-Setup: Connect Google Drive, create request, copy link to Tallyfy.
+Setup: Connect Google Drive, create a request, copy the link to Tallyfy.

 Other alternatives

-• Upload Files to Drive: Simple, free Chrome extension
+• Upload Files to Drive - free Chrome extension

 Google Forms can collect files, but with significant limitations: